Beryl01/Rest-Assured/README.md

 ---

-**Summary:** This is a production-ready API testing framework using Rest Assured + TestNG with Java 17.
+**Summary:** This is a API testing framework using Rest Assured with TestNG with Java 17.
 Tests run locally in VS Code, or automatically on Jenkins via CI/CD — no GUI needed.
 The same code works everywhere because it's pure Java.